Doing recycling wrong can endanger the whole process. Including the people who work in it.

 It used to be that recycling instructions said that everything had to be rinsed, but not delabeled.

 It’s still not necessary to remove labels from cans or bottles (whether glass, metal, or plastic).
-But in single-stream recycling, it’s not strictly necessary to rinse it thoroughly, either.
+But in single-stream recycling, it’s not strictly necessary to rinse them thoroughly, either.

 Plastic recovery facilities chop and wash plastic.
 Glass containers break in the sorting process, and a lot of other stuff—including discarded food—drop out of the stream with it.
 So it must be washed before any further processing can occur.